tweag/python-monorepo-example/2019-01-20-types-got-you.md

 Haskell does attract a certain kind of personality.
 Who in his/her sane mind would start using monads and all these other funny things?
 Probably someone who is either very convinced in the benefits of typed FP or just someone who has, let's admit it, a bit adventurous and curious mind.
-It appears that some people who prefer the tools like Haskell tend to be not entirely pragmatic as engineers, perhaps even without understanding it.
+These qualities can lead some Haskellers astray, deviating them from more pragmatic solutions.

 In many areas, there is a difference in perception between people who create things and people who consume (in the most general sense) their creations.